aromatt/xcopr/README.md

 ```
 ![sidechain_map_multiple](https://github.com/user-attachments/assets/a9707eb7-ee05-4c86-8c15-c427369729c1)

-This is great, but it has a little bit of needless duplicated work: `jq .url` is run
+This is great, but it duplicates some work: we're running two copies of `jq .url`.
-twice in parallel.

-To prevent this, you can insert a preliminary side command that feeds into your
+To prevent this, you can insert a preliminary side command that feeds into the
 downstream ones:
 ```bash
 cat input.json | sidechain map \